ItzMasonFR/snek.io/README.md

 # snek.io

-## This was taken from the html code on duckmath
+## This was taken/stolen straight from the html code on duckmath

 ## All rights reserved by Freezenova